 - Lightweight bushwalking stove — Optimus Crux Lite

-- NEW: Canyoning equipment checklist: What gear is needed?
+- Canyoning equipment checklist: What gear is needed?

 - Accessing public places through private land

 - Canyoners Code of Ethics

 - NEW: Canyoning in the Alps: Northern Italy and Ticino — Simon Flower

 - Canyons Near Sydney (5th edition) — Rick Jamieson

 - Colo River Passes and Routes: A bushwalkers guide — Brian Corlis